Updated: May 7, 2026 · Written by North York Guide Editorial

 Chaplin

-Underground- House of Chan Food — A Toronto icon since the 1950s.
+Underground- House of Chan Food — A Toronto icon since 1957.
 Chinese-Canadian fare and surprisingly good steaks.
 The neon sign alone is worth seeing.

 Avenue